HaltiaAI/ekaw24-tutorial/README.md

 ```

 ### Model file
 In our work, we utilize the 4-bit quantized and mlx-converted version of the Mistral-7B-Instruct-v0.2 model.
-All model files must be placed under the `model/Mistral-7B-Instruct-v0.2-4bit-mlx` folder located in the main directory of our repository.
 To replicate our test results accurately, please download the mlx-community/Mistral-7B-Instruct-v0.2-4bit-mlx file from the mlx-community on Hugging Face and ensure it is placed in the specified path.

 ### Adapters
 The generated QLoRA adapters are saved under the `adapters/` directory.